ak--47/tech-201/capstone.md

 You need to complete 3 things:

 1. proof of a working data pipeline (a mixpanel project filled with data!) that meets the requirements of your IC level dataset
-2. A slide deck summarizing your project, including any code snippets, architecture diagrams, and key takeaways
+2. A slide deck summarizing your project, including any code snippets, architecture diagrams, and key takeaways; **here is a template you can use for your presentation: [SE Capstone Template - Google Slides](https://docs.google.com/presentation/d/12la6icYmfJzX2gDj8sbDSIVbv9v3yGtch5Mgkcp5AGU/edit?usp=sharing)**
 3. A ~10min presentation of your project

-**You are expected to turn your slides and code in on XXXXXXX date.
-You will be presenting your work to your colleagues between YYYYY and ZZZZZZZ dates.**
+**You are expected to turn your slides and code in on February 6th.
+You will be presenting your work to your colleagues between February 9th and February 13th.**

 ## Datasets